 So, in 2006, Trish began her Woolgoolga CWA life as Branch Secretary and Councillor and Delegate to State Conference.
 She then became Group Secretary, followed by President/Executive Representative.
 In 2016, she was elected as State Vice President, and appointed by the State Office Bearers to chair the newly-re-formed Social Issues Committee.
 In 2017, Trish was appointed as a moderator for the CWA Closed members Facebook page, and also to membership of the Executive Sub-Committee reviewing the CWA’s Structure.

-Member Organisation: Country Women's Association of Australia
+Member Organisations: Country Women's Association of Australia and Country Women's Association of NSW

 Professor Tania Winzenberg is an academic general practitioner and epidemiologist with a longstanding research focus on the betterment of bone health, particularly in younger women and in children.
 She is a member of the Australian New Zealand Bone and Mineral Society, the American Society for Bone and Mineral Research and of the Royal Australian College of General Practitioners.
 Through the RACGP, she has been involved in writing both preventive guidelines and treatment guidelines for osteoporosis.
 Tania is also osteoporosis editor of the Cochrane Musculoskeletal Group for the Cochrane Database of Systematic Reviews.